mv/pg-replica-test/README.md

 ### 1. Why Docker and not Vagrant/Virtubalbox?

 * Because of the challenge of provisioning via `Dockerfile` instead of using a `Vagrantfile`.
-* Because of less RAM/Disk resources that Docker uses less when compared to Virtualbox.
-* Because of how easier to is to share the solution via a container image versus a vbox file.
+* Because of how easier is to share the solution via a container image versus a vbox file.
 * Because of how easy is to create a volume shared between `'n'` containers.

 ### 2. Why using Postgres Log Shipping and not Streaming?

-WAL Log Shipping proved to be very simple to setup with minimal configuration, and no need of any network setup.
+WAL Log Shipping proved to be very simple to setup with minimal configuration, and no need of any specific network setup.

 At configuration level `postgresql.conf` of each server must have: